test-driven-development/devops-research-and-assessment/cover.md

 - it was a pleasure to watch them work
 - real camaraderie
-- constant dialog
+- continual repartee
-- all their cursors moving concurrently yet in unison
+- in Miro, all their cursors moving concurrently toward a shared objective -
-- let me zoom in
+- (zoom in)

 next -> that's PLC
 ___